-- 8. Therefore, when the total normal contribution rate including administrative expenses of 11.02% is added to the UAL contribution rate of 10.40%, the total contribution rate required for the fiscal year ending June 30, 2020 is 21.42% of payroll. - 9.
-The Plan had an overall composite loss for the year of approximately \$7.2 million.
-The majority of the loss (\$5.8 million) was due to changes in assumptions that were adopted after the 5-year experience investigation for the period ending December 31, 2017.
-Other losses due to retirement, mortality and investment income were partially offset by gains due to disability retirement, withdrawal and other miscellaneous data adjustments.
+- 8. Therefore, when the total normal contribution rate including administrative expenses of 11.14% is added to the UAL contribution rate of 10.12%, the total contribution rate required for the fiscal year ending June 30, 2021 is 21.26% of payroll. - 9.
+The Plan had an overall composite loss for the year of approximately \$0.8 million.
+The majority of the loss (\$1.4 million) was due to mortality experience for the plan as less retiree deaths occurred in 2019 than were expected.
+In addition, there were other miscellaneous data adjustment losses of \$0.3 million.
+These losses were partially offset by gains due to investment experience (\$0.5 million) and retirement, withdrawal, disability and salary experience (total \$0.4 million).
 See Schedule K of our report for a complete breakdown of the experience of the Plan.